Maybutt, Alberta: History

-In 1909-1910 the Canadian Pacific Railway (CPR) expressed plans to takeover the Alberta Coal and Railway Co. from Lethbridge to Great Falls, Montana.
+In 1909-1910 the Canadian Pacific Railway (CPR) expressed plans to take over the Alberta Coal and Railway Co. from Lethbridge to Great Falls, Montana.
 CPR needed to build a junction point for the construction of the Stirling-Weyburn branch line, with speculation of Canadian National Railway building a branch line from Fort Macleod to Havre through Stirling.

 The new junction was built at the West 1/2 of Section 32, Township 6, Range 19, West of 4th Meridian.
 This would turn out to be an ideal location for a new community to be established.
 Mr. William Fisher, a real estate promoter and newcomer to Alberta, took advantage of this and created "The Stirling Townsite Syndicate", which establish the community of, New Stirling.
 Mr. Fisher bought up a majority of the lots and began to advertise promotional posters as far as Eastern Canada to promote the new hamlet.
 Many posters stated, "Watch us Grow to 5,000 in 1913"; others were absurd, depicting 18 Mile Lake (Stirling Lake) with a yacht, row boats and beautiful groves of trees lining the shores.
 For many who lived in the area, the lake was known as a smelly slough and the shores were nothing but barren semiarid grassland.

 Mr. Fisher had elaborate plans for the new community, one of which was to construct a large hotel, suitably named, the Prairie Queen.
 It was a beautiful three story brick veneered hotel with all the modern conveniences of the time, such as steam heat, electric lights, and even a bar room that was never used as such.
 Upon completion the Prairie Queen was stated to be the largest hotel ever built in a new community west of Winnipeg.

 The "Boom Years"; 1910-1920 would bring much prosperity to this little community of over 100 residents, with over 150 rural supporters.
 It hosted many of the amenities of a larger community centre, including its very own local newspaper, (The New Stirling Star), As well, in no particular order, other businesses included; livery stables, a Union Bank of Canada branch, a two-storey boarding house, two general stores, a dry business, lumber yards, three grain elevators and flour mill, Presbyterian and late United Church, C.P.R. section homes for railway maintenance, an Apiary and Superior Honey Factory, warehouse, Chinese laundry and restaurant, a resident North-West Mounted Police, an International Harvest Machine Company, and the elegant 50-room Prairie Queen Hotel.
 Fisher had plans to add a stately opera house and a new schoolhouse was in the planning stages, to house the growing student population; neither got past the planning stages.

 By 1912, confusion between the post office of nearby "Old Town" Stirling and "New Town" started the debate of renaming New Stirling.
 It was decided by Fisher that New Stirling would be renamed Maybutt, by combining his wife's first and maiden name "May and Butt".